System for Connected Living

 At the turn of the twenty-first century, sociologist Robert Putnam observed that despite decades of economic growth, the US experienced a significant drop in social capital.
 The average American in 1985 reported to have 3 people to confide in within one’s social circle .
 In 2004, this number had dropped to 2 – indicating a remarkable decline in social connection.
 Two decades later, Putnam’s findings still hold merit.
 A 2019 survey , showed that three in five Americans report feeling lonely, reflecting a steady increase in loneliness and social isolation.
 People are increasingly solitary – not only in the US, but throughout the Global North.
 While solitude and loneliness are two different phenomena (the former is objective while the latter is subjective), there is typically a close correlation between the two.
 Former prime minister of the UK, Theresa May, noted that “for far too many people, loneliness is the sad reality of modern life” .
 In 2018, the country appointed a minister for loneliness, the first in the world.

 The world today is urbanizing quicker than ever before.
 More than half of the world’s population currently lives in urban areas.
 The UN projects this figure to increase to 68% by 2050.
 Consequently, the urban environment is increasingly the stage in which life plays out for most people.
 Loneliness is, however, not limited to cities, but it is exactly this density and proximity of people that, perhaps ironically, can intensify loneliness.
-As reported by the Grattan Institute, “the way we build and organize our cities can help or hinder social connection” .
-Through recent developments in cognitive neuroscience, we now have a much better understanding of the many ways our environment shapes our wellbeing and social behaviour.
+Through recent developments in cognitive neuroscience, we now have a much better understanding of the many ways our environment shapes our wellbeing and social behavior.
+The way we organize our cities can help or hinder social connection .

 The home is arguably the most important indoor environment in our lives .
 A home is more than a shelter from the elements, but plays an important role for our social, developmental, and cognitive processes.
 This space is closely related to our senses of trust, safety, and belonging.
 However, in most cities today, housing is less treated as a human habitat, as it is a financial instrument.
 While cities around the world are struggling with providing enough housing for its rapidly growing population, quantity is not the only factor of this housing crisis.
 We also need adequate housing that can support, nourish, and enrich our social and cultural identity and diversity .